hojiakbarrr/ForYourself/README.md

 # ForYourself
 # A program written entirely in Kotlin using the principles of Clean Architecture according to the MVVM pattern.
-application for online sales.
+Application for online sales.
 Basic functions include registration, personal account, search and product catalog applications.
 Round assortment with catalogue.
 Mobile point of sale.
 The application is a showcase and an online cash register in one.
 Catalog search.
 It is convenient when you can easily and quickly find the right product in the application, there is a full-text search.
 ## Splash and Login Screens